 - Commission.
 In some cases, compensation may rely heavily on sales commissions rather than just a regular salary.

 - Education.
 You may need a bachelor’s or master’s degree for specific careers in banking.

 - Certification.
-To advance in commercial banking, you may need to obtain a professional certification, such as Commercial Banking & Credit Analyst (CBCA).
+To advance in commercial banking, you may need to obtain a professional certification, such as the Commercial Banking & Credit Analyst (CBCA) credential.

 Learn about other career paths: